memepods/beaker-ng/CONTRIBUTING.md

 ## Questions

-If you have any questions, create an [issue](https://github.com/beakerbrowser/beaker/issues) (protip: do a quick search first to see if someone else didn't ask the same question before!).
+If you have any questions, create an [issue](https://github.com/Alex313031/beaker-ng/issues) (protip: do a quick search first to see if someone else didn't ask the same question before!).

-You can also reach us at [@BeakerBrowser](https://twitter.com/beakerbrowser) on Twitter, in #beakerbrowser on freenode, or hello@beaker.opencollective.com.
+~~You can also reach us at [@BeakerBrowser](https://twitter.com/beakerbrowser) on Twitter, in #beakerbrowser on freenode, or hello@beaker.opencollective.com.~~

+You can reach me at Alex313031@gmail.com

 ## Credits